 Know The Statistics On Anxiety And Drug Addiction

 Every person battling with anxiety and addiction have different stories.
-Not everyone is the same, and it is better to get to know the person and his symptoms, and what are the factors that led him to addiction.
+You can see in various personal stories on BetterHelp that not everyone is the same, and it is better to get to know the person and his symptoms, and what are the factors that led him to addiction.

 The Anxiety and Depression Association of America also provides the following statistics and facts on the issue: